Fatimajavid/Flixster_iOS/README.md

 <img src="https://submissions.us-east-1.linodeobjects.com/ios_university/UaCUChDL.gif" width=250><br>

 ### Notes
-I leaned how to use Cocoa Pod and a Podfile to add poster images to my app.
+I learned how to use Cocoa Pod and a Podfile to add poster images to my app.